 I’m able to accept one project per week.
 This calendar indicates which weeks others have already booked.
 If there’s nothing on a given week, I am free.
 Please send me a message here to book a session (I’m currently available starting the week of December 6th, 2020, though that could change depending on cancelations).

 I edit, produce, and direct films where people use filmmaking to make sense of overwhelming experiences.
 Films I have edited include Juan Pablo González’s Caballerango, Dominique Cabrera’s Grandir, and Laurent Bécue-Renard’s Of Men and War; Liam is the first film I directed.
-Films I’m currently editing include Iliana Sosa’s What We Leave Behind, Lucas Habte’s Happy You’re Here, Arturo González Villaseñor and Antonio Mecalco’s Semillas de pólvora, and Tuğçe Aydın and Elsa Ginoux-Dönmez’s Merzifon short.
-I’m white, cisgender, gay, and French-American; I speak English, French, and Spanish.
+Films I’m currently editing include Iliana Sosa’s Lo que dejamos atrás, Lucas Habte’s Happy You’re Here, Arturo González Villaseñor and Antonio Mecalco’s Semillas de pólvora, and Tuğçe Aydın and Elsa Ginoux Dönmez’s Merzifon short.
+I’m white, cisgender, and gay; I am a US-French citizen and speak English, French, and Spanish.